illinois-stat430/stat430sp25/README.md

  - Job opportunity with [Windy City Thunderbolts](https://www.teamworkonline.com/baseball-jobs/frontierleaguejobs/windy-city-thunderbolts/baseball-analytics-internship-2111569).

-## Shiny Resources from STAT 385
+## Shiny Resources

+ - Use the [Shiny for R Cheatsheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/shiny.pdf) for a reference of widely used R shiny features and some quick tips and tricks.

- - Refer to STAT 385 [weekly materials on Shiny](https://fa24.stat385.org/week-15.html) and the [final project guidelines](https://fa24.stat385.org/project.html) for additional resources and good practices.
+ - Refer to STAT 385 [weekly materials on Shiny](https://fa24.stat385.org/week-15.html) and the [final project guidelines](https://fa24.stat385.org/project.html) for additional good practices and in-depth resources, including lectures.

 ## Good Habits